kurt-krueckeberg/open-fda-device-events/sphinx/_build/html/_sources/device-adverse-event-searchable-fields.md

 1. Using `AND` or `+` (meaning **OR**).
 2. Appending `.exact` to the field name forces exact phrase matches to be done.

-These type of searches are possible using `.exact`:
+These type of searches are possible for `.exact` fields:

 - `search=device.openfda.device_name:"refractive+surgery` \
   returns hits for "refractive" **OR** "device".